 A. An inhaler releases medicine in a mist, which is breathed into the lungs.
 Although this type of inhaler works well, it can be tricky to use properly.
 Ask your healthcare provider about a spacer, a device that attaches to the inhaler to make it easier to use.
 In some cases, a nebulizer device can be used.

 Q. Can I take an over-the-counter (OTC) medicine instead of my prescription?

-A. No. Never take OTC medicine in place of prescription medications.
-Although you might be able to use some OTC decongestants and antihistamines in addition to your prescribed medication, always check with your health care provider first.
-Some OTC products can be dangerous for people with asthma. .
+A. No. Never take OTC medicine in place of prescription medicines.
+Although you might be able to use some OTC decongestants and antihistamines in addition to your prescribed medicine, always check with your healthcare provider first.
+Some OTC products can be dangerous for people with asthma.

 Stroke is a leading cause of death and a

 leading cause of serious, long-term disability, according to the American Heart Association (AHA) and the American Stroke Association (ASA).
 The ASA reports that strokes are the fourth leading cause of death in the U.S. Find out more about stroke by taking this quiz, based on information from the AHA and the National Institute of Neurological Disorders and Stroke (NINDS).